psnfrench/pragmatic-ui/README.md

 ### Version 3

-For version 3 and above, Mui is a peer dependency, so you will have to install it yourself.
+For version 3 and above, Mui is a peer dependency, so you will may to install it yourself.
 Version 3 and above uses @mui/x-date-pickers Version 7.

 `date-fns` has been upgrade to version 3, so ensure that you are importing the correct AdapterDateFns for your `LocalizationProvider`.
 See MUI [getting started](https://mui.com/x/react-date-pickers/getting-started/) for more